Energy Saving Ideas

 Have showers instead of baths

 A running bath can help you save up to 50% of energy when used in place of a shower.
-Limit the times you step into your shower for a long hot soak to the winter.
+Limit the times you step into your shower for a long hot soak in the winter.

 Use energy saving light bulbs